yakivmospan/android-snippets/articles/android/http/Volley Request Manager - Lite.md

 - Reusable
 - So simple as possible
-- With possibility to include separated HTTP Client or Image Loader
+- With possibility to include HTTP Client and Image Loader or only one of them
 - Still with possibilities to use different Queues and Image Loaders

 ### Description